You are here:

 Plant phenomics is a science that has the power to transform our lives.
 By exploring how the genetic makeup of an organism determines its appearance, function and performance, phenomics can help us tackle the most pressing challenges of our time – including global food shortages, the demand for alternative fuels, and climate change.

 Phenomics data captured at the APPF enables the more rapid discovery of molecular markers and faster germplasm development, aimed at improving crop yields including the tolerance of major crops and other agriculturally important plants to biotic and abiotic stresses such as drought, salinity and a broad spectrum of plant diseases; putting the APPF at the forefront of the race to meet global food demands in the future.

 Substantial government and industry investments in recent years have enabled Australia to make numerous advances in plant genomics and modern breeding technologies, but science had hit a bottleneck in its ability to understand and relate the performance of plant species and commercial varieties (the plant phenome) to their genetic make-up.

-In 2007, the Australian Government, the ACT Government and the Government of South Australia joined forces with the University of Adelaide, CSIRO Agriculture and the Australian National University to invest in and drive the establishment of Australian Plant Phenomics Facility (APPF).
+In 2007, the Australian Government, the ACT Government and the Government of South Australia joined forces with the University of Adelaide, CSIRO Agriculture and Food and the Australian National University to invest in and drive the establishment of Australian Plant Phenomics Facility (APPF).
 The two nodes of the APPF are strategically located on the campuses of three renowned plant research organisations in Australia to benefit from a world class concentration of expertise in plant and soil science.